Qarik-Group/concourse-tutorial/docs/basics/pipeline-resources.md

 See the Concourse documentation [Resource Types](https://concourse-ci.org/resource-types.html) for the list of built-in resource types and community resource types.
 Send messages to Slack.
 Bump a version number from 0.5.6 to 1.0.0.
 Create a ticket on Pivotal Tracker.
 It is all possible with Concourse resource types.
 The Concourse Tutorials [Miscellaneous](/miscellaneous/) section also introduces some commonly useful Resource Types.

 The most common resource type to store our task files and task scripts is the `git` resource type.
 Perhaps your task files could be fetched via the `s3` resource type from an AWS S3 file; or the `archive` resource type to extract them from a remote archive file.
 Or perhaps the task files could be pre-baked into the `image_resource` base Docker image.
-But mostly you will use describe a `git` resource in your pipeline to pull in your pipeline task files.
+But mostly you will use a `git` resource in your pipeline to pull in your pipeline task files.

 This tutorial's source repository is a Git repo, and it contains many task files (and their task scripts).
 For example, the original `tutorials/basic/task-hello-world/task_hello_world.yml`.